apache/pekko/docs/src/main/paradox/persistence-query.md

 ### Predefined queries

-Akka persistence query comes with a number of query interfaces built in and suggests Journal implementors to implement them according to the semantics described below.
+Pekko persistence query comes with a number of query interfaces built in and suggests Journal implementors to implement them according to the semantics described below.
 It is important to notice that while these query types are very common a journal is not obliged to implement all of them - for example because in a given journal such query would be significantly inefficient.